zeamp/NoteServ.tcl/README.md

-# noteserv.tcl v1.0 by zeamp
+# noteserv.tcl v1.1 by zeamp
 https://www.zpvy.com

-Eggdrop script for storing and displaying notes for users in every channel.
+Eggdrop script for storing and displaying notes for users in a channel.

 Syntax: